Memorable Manitobans: William Lovell Hull (1897-1992)

 “Separate state advocated as racial strife solution,” Winnipeg Free Press, 5 October 1963, page 10.

-We thank Jerry Klinger for providing additional information used here.
+We thank Jerry Klinger, Nathan Kramer, and Laurent Tessier for providing additional information used here.

 This page was prepared by Gordon Goldsborough.